-Try the miRNA NGS analysis using CLC Genomics Workbench tutorial.
+Try QIAseq miRNA NGS data analysis using CLC Genomics Workbench tutorial (example data provided).

 The Biomedical Genomics Analysis plugin is freely available and can be downloaded and installed directly on the CLC Genomics Workbench via the Plugin Manager.
 Plugin files can also be downloaded from our plugins webpage for installation on the CLC Genomics Workbench or CLC Genomics Server.

 © QIAGEN 2019.
 All rights reserved - Trademarks & Disclaimers